-Diving Deeper - Connection by Maddy Kelly - Mini Maestros' Training & Development Manager
+Diving Deeper - Connection by Maddy Kelly - Mini Maestros' Head of Teaching

 Whilst parents and teachers are surrounded by and catering to the immediate needs of children on a daily basis, it’s difficult to measure just how much of this time is actually spent sharing in meaningful quality moments.
 Many parents and educators lead busy, fast-paced lifestyles in our modern society, however, meaningful adult-child connection has the capacity to enrich children’s overall wellbeing and development.
 Learning through music presents plenty of opportunities for parents and carers to interact with their children in playful and tactile ways, finding the micro-moments to be present with your child and incorporate music into their day-to-day lives.
 This practice will help build meaningful connections between the adult and child and provide children with building blocks for positive growth and wellbeing.

 Psychologist John Bowlby’s ‘attachment theory’ suggests that strong relationships between children and their primary caregivers are essential in constructing the foundations for social and cognitive development.
 A successful attachment is when the child develops a deep emotional bond to a significant other, one that is enduring and allows the child to feel safe and secure in their presence.
 Attachments influence a child’s behaviour and learning through creating a sense of trust and emotional support, as well as providing them with the safety to be themselves and find a sense of belonging.